 This result can be easily explained.
-Cluster 1 and 4 both map to shocked plasma downstream the bow shock, i.e. regions with virtually identical properties in terms of the quantities that weigh the most in determining the PCs and therefore, arguably, the SOM structure: plasma density, pressure, temperature, $v_x$ .
-The features that could help distinguishing between the North and South sectors, $B_x$ and $v_z$ , rank very low in determining the first PCs, and hence the SOM structure.
-On the other hand, exactly distinguishing via automatic classification between cluster 1 and 4 is not of particular importance, since the same physical processes are expected to occur in the two.
+Clusters 1 and 4 both map to shocked plasma downstream of the bow shock, i.e., regions with virtually identical properties in terms of the quantities that weigh the most in determining the PCs and, therefore, arguably,the SOM structure (plasma density, pressure, temperature, and $v_x$ ).
+The features that could help in distinguishing between the northern and southern sectors, $B_x$ and $v_z$ , rank very low in determining the first PCs and, hence, the SOM structure.
+On the other hand, exactly distinguishing via automatic classification between clusters 1 and 4 is not of particular importance, since the same physical processes are expected to occur in the two.
 Furthermore, a quick glance at the spacecraft spatial coordinates can clarify in which sector it is.

-Relatively more concerning is the fact that several points in the Sunwards inner magnetosphere at time $t_0 + 225$ minutes are identified as inner magnetosheath plasma in Figure 6, panel c and f.
-While training the SOM with several feature combinations in Section 4.3, we notice that this particular region is perhaps the most difficult to classify correctly, especially in cases, like this one, where the classifiers are trained at a different time with respect to the classified points.
-A possible explanation for this particular mis-classification comes from Figure 1.
-There, we notice that the plasma density and pressure in the Sunwards inner magnetospheric regions have values compatible with those of certain inner magnetosheath regions.
-This may have pulled nodes mapping to the two regions close in the SOM, and in fact we see that cluster 3 and 5 are neighbors in the feature maps of Figure 5.
+Relatively more concerning is the fact that several points in the sunward inner magnetosphere at time $t_0 + 225$ min are identified as inner magnetosheath plasma in Fig. 6c and f.
+While training the SOM with several feature combinations in Sect.
+4.3, we notice that this particular region is perhaps the most difficult to classify correctly, especially in cases, like this one, where the classifiers are trained at a different time with respect to the classified points.
+A possible explanation for this particular misclassification comes from Fig. 1.
+There, we notice that the plasma density and pressure in the sunwards inner magnetospheric regions have values compatible with those of certain inner magnetosheath regions.
+This may have pulled the nodes mapping to the two regions close in the SOM, and in fact, we see that clusters 3 and 5 are neighbors in the feature maps of Fig. 5.

-In Figure 6, panel g to i, we explore classification results in the case of a mixed-time ("time-variable", TV) training data set, in the meridional plane only.
+In Fig. 6g-i, we explore classification results in the case of a mixed time (time variable - TV) training data set, in the meridional plane only.

-In our visualization procedure, the cluster number (and hence the cluster color) is arbitrarily assigned.
+In our visualization procedure, the cluster number (and, hence, the cluster color) is arbitrarily assigned.
 Hence, clusters mapping to the same magnetospheric regions may have different colors in classification experiments with different feature sets.
-For easier reading, we match a posteriori the cluster colors in the different classification experiments to those in Figure 4.
+For easier reading, we match a posteriori the cluster colors in the different classification experiments to those in Fig. 4.

-Contrary to what shown before, now we train our map with points from three different simulated times, $t_0+125$ , 175, 200 minutes.
-The features used are the F1 feature set and the map hyper-parameters are $q=10\times12$ , $\epsilon_0=0.25$ , $\sigma_0=1$ .
-The classified data points are a validation set from $t=t_0+150$ , 210, 225 minutes.
-We see that the classification results agree quite well with those shown in Figure 6, panel a to c.
-One minor difference is the fact that the two magnetosheath clusters just downstream the box shock do not change significantly with time in panels d to f, while they did so in panel a to c.
+Contrary to what was shown before, now we train our map with points from three different simulated times, namely $t_0 + 125$ , 175, and 200 min.
+The features used are the F1 feature set, and the map hyperparameters are $q = 10 \times 12$ , $\epsilon_0 = 0.25$ , and $\sigma_0 = 1$ .
+The classified data points are a validation set from $t = t_0 + 150$ , 210, and 225 min.
+We see that the classification results agree quite well with those shown in Fig. 6a-c.
+One minor difference is the fact that the two magnetosheath clusters just downstream of the box shock do not change significantly with time in Fig. 6d to f, while they did so in Fig. 6a to c.
 Another difference can be observed in the inner magnetospheric region.
-In panel c, inner magnetospheric plasma at $t_0+225$ was mis-classified as magnetospheath plasma.
-In panels g, inner magnetospheric plasma at $t_0+150$ minutes is mis-classified as boundary layer plasma, possibly a less severe mis-classification.
-In panel i, the number of mis-classified points in the inner magnetosphere is negligible with respect to panel c.
+In Fig. 6c, inner magnetospheric plasma at $t_0 + 225$ was misclassified as magnetosheath plasma.
+In Fig. 6g, inner magnetospheric plasma at $t_0+150$ min is misclassified as boundary layer plasma, which is possibly a less severe misclassification.
+In Fig. 6i, the number of misclassified points in the inner magnetosphere is negligible with respect to Fig. 6c.